-1. Loosen the motor clamp bolts and move the motor so that the tension is completely removed from the drive belt.
-Remove the blade.
-Loosen the two hex nuts that hold the brake to the bandsaw frame and slide it out of the way of the disc.

-2. Remove the flywheel shaft nut that clamps the wheel axle (back of the bandsaw).

-3. Pull the lower flywheel off the bandsaw.
-You may have to use a gear puller to remove the lower wheel.

-4. Replace the drive belt.

-5. Refit the lower wheel and re-clamp with the flywheel shaft nut.

-6. Tension the drive belt and tighten the motor clamping bolts.
+- 1. Loosen the motor clamp bolts and move the motor so that the tension is completely removed from the drive belt. - 2.
+Remove the flywheel shaft nut that clamps the wheel axle (back of the bandsaw). - 3.
+Pull the lower flywheel off the bandsaw.
+You may have to use a gear puller to remove the lower wheel. - 4.
+Replace the drive belt. - 5.
+Refit the lower wheel and re-clamp with the flywheel shaft nut. - 6.
+Tension the drive belt and tighten the motor clamping bolts.